bangagoyz/HtmlPortofolio/README.md

 # HtmlPortofolio

-Learning HTML by making portofolio
-You can check this HTML on Deployed Pages
+You can check this HTML on the Github Pages